Joshwelyt/logic-block-lasers/README.md

 ## Logic Block Lasers

 This mod adds lasers to logic blocks, representing their links.
-Color can be modified in `main.js`
+Color can be modified in `main.js`.

-### Known issues

-Due to logic blocks not truly removing links upon disconnecting from it, the link will visibly stay.
+Whether to display inactive links, and whether to display the lasers at all can be toggled in the Graphics section of settings.